openharmony/applications_browser/README_en.md

 **Example: add a navigation page (e.g. `NavGuidePage`)**

-1. **Implement UI / ViewModel in a Feature HAR**
+1. **Implement UI / ViewModel in a Feature module**
    For example under `feature/home` (or a new `feature/nav`):
-   - `src/main/ets/NavGuidePageView.ets` — layout and interaction
+   - `src/main/ets/NavGuidePageView.ets`: page layout and interaction
-   - `src/main/ets/NavGuideViewModel.ets` — state and logic
+   - `src/main/ets/NavGuideViewModel.ets`: state and business logic
-   If persistence is needed (e.g. “guide completed”), extend `common/src/main/ets/model/` and `repository/`, and read/write via `SettingsStore` / Repository.
+   If persistence is needed (e.g. “guide completed”), extend fields in `common/src/main/ets/model/` and `repository/`, and read/write via `SettingsStore` / Repository.

 2. **Add a product-layer page shell and register it**
    - Add `product/entry/src/main/ets/pages/NavGuidePage.ets` that composes the Feature view.